HypertextAssassin0273/HypertextAssassin0273.github.io/blog-posts/_posts/2021-04-19-node-garbage-collector.md

 Recently, I found out that **Java** has the concept of **Garbage Collectors** for such scenarios.
 So, I thought why not implement in **C++**?
 And then, I added this really cool concept in my node classes.
 Also, it's really powerful technique to boost your program for long run.

-The working Concept is simple.
+The working concept is simple.
 Each time we want to pop a node, we do not deallocate the node/memory.
 Instead we transfer it to a **static Garbage Collector**.
 So, later if someone wants to push a **new node**, we can reuse that transferred node from Garbage Collector.
 In this way, we don't have to deal with extra **OS requests** (I.e. using **new/ delete** keywords).

 But, here comes another problem, the program will gradually increase in size as its not releasing nodes/memory on the back-end.
 So I came with a solution that if size of Garbage Collector increases to **max_capacity** (i.e. variable) then it deallocates the **half of the total nodes** currently present in GC.